-Code 3206943 ORT CLI TR III 4(0-12-4)

-Orthodontic Clinical Training III
+Code 3206943 ORT CLI TR III 4(0-12-4) Orthodontic Clinical Training III

-The aim of the course is to provide skill in management of active patients transferred for further treatment.

-- -provide orthodontic treatment for patients referred from other clinics - -evaluate treatment alteration from orthodontic records
+- 1. Aims of the course The aim of the course is to provide skill in management of active patients transferred for further treatment. - Attainment targets (Learning outcome) After complete this course the participant will competent to -provide orthodontic treatment for patients referred from other clinics -evaluate treatment alteration from orthodontic records - 3.
+Course description and timetable